lutrasdebtra/smap-coding-challenge/REPORT.md

 1. Incrementally as ConsumptionTimePoints are added.
 2. At the end of the import process by using Django's aggregate methods to create the information.

 Here, 2. is the clear winner: it uses less code, and has less database reads and writes.

+To make the method more flexible, the following options were also added:
+1. `--user_data` - Location of the `user_data.csv` file.
+Defaults to `data/user_data.csv`.
+2. `--user_consumption` - Location of the `consumption` folder.
+Defaults to `data/consumption`.
+3. `--append` - If set, the database isn't wiped before import.
+Default is false.